-The possibility of a Fairy Tail Season 9 release date has anime fans excited since it’s been a long time since we’ve seen Natsu Dragneel, Lucy Heartfilia, Happy the Cat, Gray, Erza, and other Fairy Tail characters grace our screens.
+The Fairy Tail Season 9 release date has officially been confirmed and anime fans are excited since it’s been a long time since we’ve seen Natsu Dragneel, Lucy Heartfilia, Happy the Cat, Gray, Erza, and other Fairy Tail characters grace our screens.
 Yes, the Fairy Tail: Dragon Cry movie came out in 2017, and some argue that the Fairy Tail: Zero anime released in 2016 could be considered Fairy Tail Season 8, but the Alvarez Empire arc from the Fairy Tail manga has yet to be told in anime form.

 In addition, Hiro Mashima, the creator of Japanese manga Fairy Tail, has reportedly indicated the series will end soon.
-In a Twitter statement, Hashima said he expected Fairy Tail’s ending to be in about “two more volumes,” which should mean he’ll be finished in just a few chapters.
+In a Twitter statement, Hashima said he expected Fairy Tail’s ending to be in about “two more volumes,” which should mean he’ll be finished by the end of July of 2017.
 The author also indicated he plans on working on a new world in the future.

 “After this, I have to draw more as well, something set in a new world — YES, I want to write a new story!”
 Mashima explained on Twitter.
 “Fairy Tail will be completed in about two more volumes, after that I will feel a bit empty.
 But [I’m] excited to think about all the new things that might start later.
 Thank you so much for the support!
 My new work will begin soon, so please, until then, watch the final curtain draw over our fairies.”